Baron Wormser & Ron Padgett

 (Sunday) 3:00 pm

 Back Roads Readings was created to bring esteemed poets and writers, both local and regional, to read their work to people in the Northeast Kingdom of Vermont.
 Readings are followed

 Back Roads Readings was created to bring esteemed poets and writers, both local and regional, to read their work to people in the Northeast Kingdom of Vermont.
-Readings are followed by a book signing and reception, and are held outside under HCA’s spacious event tent.
+Readings are followed by a book signing and reception and held on the HCA Main Stage.